 - AC 230.
 Accounting Computer Applications 3 hours.
-Use of computer and electronic spreadsheets to solve accounting problems.
-This course is recommended for those pursing a major or minor in accounting.
+A study of and introduction to computerized accounting principles.
+Within this course students will utilize an accounting computer program to input, analyze and interpret financial data.
+Special emphasis is placed on: navigation of general ledger software, journal entry input, closing procedures, inventory control, budgeting, payroll and fixed assets.
 Prerequisites: "C" or better in CS 119, AC 220 or concurrent.
 Fall. - AC 320.
 Accounting for Government and Not-for-Profit Organizations 3 hours.
 Fund and budgetary accounting as applies to governments and not-for-profit entities.
 Prerequisite: AC 220.
 Spring even years. - AC 330.
 Income Tax 3 hours.
 Preparation of federal income tax returns for individuals, partnerships, and corporations.
 Procedures required by current laws, regulations relating to federal income tax and social security taxes.
 Prerequisite: AC 220 or permission of instructor.
 Fall. - AC 335.
 Taxation of Business Entities 3 hours.
 Federal income taxation of corporations and shareholders, partnerships, S corporations and limited liability companies.
 Prerequisite: AC 330 or permission of instructor.
 Spring odd years. - AC 340.
 Cost Accounting 3 hours.
 Managerial accounting for decision making in an industrial organization; planning and controlling current operations.
 Includes the study of job order, process cost, and standard accounting.
 Prerequisite: AC 220.
 Spring. - AC 149/249/349/449.
 Special Topics in Accounting 1-6 hours.
 Topics and special problems arranged with the instructor.
 Prerequisite: Permission of instructor. - AC 350.
 Intermediate Accounting I 3 hours.
 Principles and techniques of financial information in accounting statements.
 Includes study of financial statements and most items pertaining thereto.
 Prerequisite: AC 220.
 Fall. - AC 360.
 Intermediate Accounting II 3 hours.
 Continuation of AC 350 with special emphasis on corporations, interpretation of the financial statements, cash flow analysis, price level changes.
 Prerequisite: AC 350.
 Spring. - AC 400.
 Advanced Accounting 3 hours.
 Advanced topics in financial accounting including accounting for mergers, acquisitions and liquidations, accounting for partnerships and accounting in the international marketplace.
 Prerequisites: AC 350, AC 360.
 Fall. - AC 401.
 Internship in Accounting 1-9 hours.
 Internship under supervision of College personnel and cooperating facility.
 Prerequisite: All internships must be approved and finalized in the semester prior to when they begin.
 Permission of division dean and Chief Academic Officer.
 Arranged. - AC 411.
 Readings in Accounting 3 hours.
 Readings of current literature from the broad spectrum of accounting.
 Designed to acquaint the student with an in-depth survey of current as well as classic topics in the field. - AC 430.
 Auditing 3 hours.
 Verification, analysis and interpretation of financial data for statement presentation.
 Procedures, duties, responsibilities and ethics of an auditor.
 Prerequisites: AC 400, BA 302.
+Spring.

-Spring. - AC 376/476.
-Independent Study 1-3 hours.
+AC 376/476.
+Independent Study - 1-3 hours.
 Reading or research at a greater depth than in a normal class.
 Prerequisite: Permission of the instructor, division dean and Chief Academic Officer.